 Norovirus Vaccines

-While vaccines against Human noroviruses (HuNoVs) disease are in demand, developing a broadly effective vaccine in 2025 remains challenging owing to the vast genetic and antigenic diversity of noroviruses, which have multiple co-circulated variants of different genotypes.
-As of March 24, 2025, the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), and the U.K. had not approved a norovirus vaccine, and the World Health Organization (WHO) has not pre-qualified any norovirus vaccine.
+While vaccines against Human norovirus (HuNoVs) disease are in demand, developing a broadly effective vaccine remains challenging in 2025, owing to the vast genetic and antigenic diversity of noroviruses, which have multiple co-circulating variants of different genotypes.
+As of October 2025, the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), and the U.K. had not approved a norovirus vaccine, and the World Health Organization (WHO) has not pre-qualified any norovirus vaccine.

 Moderna Inc. is developing two multivalent virus-like particle vaccines, mRNA-1403 (trivalent) and mRNA-1405 (pentavalent), to prevent norovirus infections.
 The Nova 301 Phase 3 trial is a randomized, observer-blind, placebo-controlled trial evaluating the efficacy, safety, and immunogenicity of mRNA-1403.
 In 2025, Moderna announced the US FDA placed a clinical hold following a single adverse event report of a case of Guillain-Barré syndrome, which is currently under investigation.
 The Company does not expect an impact on the study's efficacy readout timeline, as enrollment in the Northern Hemisphere has already been completed.
 The timing of the Phase 3 readout will be dependent on case accruals.

-HIL-214 was a bivalent vaccine candidate in development for preventing moderate-to-severe acute gastroenteritis.
+HilleVax HIL-214 was a bivalent vaccine candidate in development for preventing moderate to severe acute gastroenteritis.
 HilleVax's HIL-216 hexavalent virus-like particle (VLP) vaccine candidate for norovirus includes VLPs for six of the most common norovirus genotypes, including GI.1, GII.2, GII.3, GII.4, GII.6, and GII.17.
-The U.S. FDA cleared an Investigational New Drug application for HIL-216 in September 2023.
+The U.S. Food and Drug Administration (FDA) cleared an Investigational New Drug application for HIL-216 in September 2023.
+Vaccine development was discontinued in 2024.

-Anhui Zhifei Longcom Biologic Pharmacy Co., Ltd. is conducting a phase 1/2a clinical trial evaluating the safety and tolerability of the tetravalent recombinant Norovirus vaccine at different doses.
-This candidate uses the Pichia pastoris expression system, which establishes the virus-like particles (VLP) recombinant engineered bacteria for expressing norovirus epidemic strains, which are then cult.
+Anhui Zhifei Longcom Biologic Pharmacy Co., Ltd. is conducting a Phase 1/2a clinical trial to evaluate the safety and tolerability of a tetravalent recombinant Norovirus vaccine at various doses.
+This candidate utilizes the Pichia pastoris expression system, which enables the production of virus-like particles (VLPs) recombinant engineered bacteria for expressing norovirus epidemic strains, which are then cultured.

-Cocrystal Pharma, Inc. oral, first-in-class pan-norovirus and pan-coronavirus 3CL protease inhibitor CDI-988 dosed the first subjects in a Phase 1 clinical trial on September 29, 2023.
-Recent CDI-988 in vitro studies showed potent broad-spectrum antiviral activity against a panel of pandemic GII.4 norovirus proteases and a favorable pharmacokinetic property targeting the gastrointestinal tract.
+Cocrystal Pharma, Inc. has dosed the first subjects in a Phase 1 clinical trial of its oral, first-in-class pan-norovirus and pan-coronavirus 3CL protease inhibitor, CDI-988, on September 29, 2023.
+Recent CDI-988 in vitro studies have demonstrated potent, broad-spectrum antiviral activity against a panel of pandemic GII.4 norovirus proteases, along with a favorable pharmacokinetic profile that targets the gastrointestinal tract.

 Norovirus Treatment 2025

-Cocrystal Pharma, Inc. announced on January 8, 2025, favorable safety and tolerability results at doses up to 800 mg per day for 10 consecutive days from the multiple-ascending dose portion of the ongoing Phase 1 study with its oral protease inhibitor CDI-988.
+Cocrystal Pharma, Inc. announced on January 8, 2025, favorable safety and tolerability results at doses of up to 800 mg per day for 10 consecutive days from the multiple-ascending dose portion of its ongoing Phase 1 study with its oral protease inhibitor, CDI-988.
 CDI-988 is the first pan-viral drug candidate in development for the orally administered treatment of norovirus and coronavirus infections.

 Travelan® is an orally administered passive immunotherapy that prophylactically reduces the likelihood of contracting travelers' diarrhea.
 In Australia, Travelan® is a listed medicine on the Australian Register for Therapeutic Goods.
 It is antimicrobial and indicated to reduce the risk of Travelers' Diarrhea and minor gastrointestinal disorders.
 In Canada, Travelan® is a licensed natural health product that reduces the risk of Travelers' Diarrhea.
 In the U.S., Travelan® is sold as a dietary supplement for digestive tract protection.